Scope of Policy

 - updating our information based on documentation or correspondence received from investor representatives in the normal course of business.

-Gardior will take reasonable steps to ensure that the information that we hold about you is secure and is protected from misuse, interference and loss, or from unauthorised access, modification or disclosure.
+Gardior will take reasonable steps to ensure that the information that we hold is secure and is protected from misuse, interference and loss, or from unauthorised access, modification or disclosure.

 We will do this by ensuring that: